 The life of toilet paper is usually short-lived, one use and it’s flushed down the toilet.
 Most of us don’t even give these little white rolls a second thought.

-Unfortunately, toilet paper production is devastating the world’s forests, ultimately amplifying the climate crises.
+Unfortunately, toilet paper production is devastating the world’s forests, ultimately amplifying the climate crisis.
 Deforestation is a threat to wildlife and indigenous communities.
-You’ve come to the right place so let’s take a bit of time to take a closer look at your toilet paper habits.

 This site contains affiliate links.